Intel Arc A380 – Does it encode?!?

 Some ground rules.

-• As this is a 4k video we are encoding; We will assign a VBR of 6000Kb/sec.
-Which is average room for just about every one of these codecs to do a decent job.
+• As this is a 4k video we are encoding; We will assign a VBR of 4000Kb/sec.
+Originally this test was done at 600Kb/sec but we feel we are being too generous.
+So instead we gave an average bitrate to present a challenge to each of the codecs.
 The minimum bitrate of 0.5x maximum bitrate of 2.0x.
-Buffer of 3.0x.
+A buffer of 3.0x (although you will notice we reduced the buffer to 2x which had no real impact during encodes).
 Apologies for any buffering issues to those reading on I2P or Tor.

-• This test video is filmed in Downtown Milwaukee using an iPhone 13.
+• This test video was filmed in Downtown Milwaukee using an iPhone 13.
 We are aware that affects the overall encode performance as this was not caught on a RAW/Lossless camera.
-Because well, we're not really made of money for this experiment.
+Because well, we're not made of money for this experiment.
 However, it's probably the most realistic approach as in this day and age everyone has a phone.
+Also with some of the post editing with OpenShot such as half-second fades between scenes.
+It introduced stress points that were good for testing.

 As FFMpeg is always changing I post this here for everyone's reference.
 I'm using the full build versions off of gyan.dev .